MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

-For the first stage, we follow the procedure adopted by MicroBooNE: starting from a MiniBooNE event spectrum, we translate it into an expected excess of events in MicroBooNE, and we perform a statistical analysis of the data.
-After verifying that we reproduce MicroBooNE's results when using the nominal template, we repeat the analysis with a set of alternative templates that are equally successful at explaining the MBLEE.
-These alternative templates are allowed mostly due to the systematic uncertainties on the backgrounds.
-As they dominate the significance of the MBLEE, we find that they change the interpretation of the MicroBooNE results significantly.
+For the first stage, we follow the MicroBooNE procedure: starting from a MiniBooNE event spectrum, we derive an expected excess of events in MicroBooNE, and we perform a statistical analysis of the data.
+After verifying that we reproduce MicroBooNE's results when using their nominal template, we repeat the analysis with a set of alternative templates that are equally successful at explaining the MBLEE.
+These alternative templates are allowed due to the relatively large, nontrivial uncertainties in MiniBooNE.

 For the second stage, we perform a fit of MicroBooNE data to a simple light sterile neutrino model.
 We assume both a simplified oscillation scenario with only $\nu_\mu\to\nu_e$ appearance, as well as a fully-consistent oscillation model that accounts for oscillations in the MicroBooNE control samples and backgrounds.